 Backlog of service requests and deferred maintenance; damage to city facility.

-Many of OPYRD's recreation, cultural arts and rental facilities are within parks and open space.
+Background: Many of OPYRD's recreation, cultural arts and rental facilities are within parks and open space.
 A lack of adequate lighting, over-grown vegetation and homeless encampments have impacted programming, activities and reservations not only at recreation and cultural arts facilities but also in park space use and reservation.
 In recent years Mosswood, Columbia Gardens, Junior Center for Arts & Science, and Clinton Square recreation centers experienced fires and significant damage related to encampments.

 When park space is not well-maintained nor lighting improved, illicit activities will transpire.
 The illicit activities negatively impact OPRYD recreation, cultural arts programming, and activities at facility and park-space reservations.
-OPRYD does not have the resources (financial or personnel) to maintain and keep park space safe.

 Measure Q funding has improved maintenance at city parks and progress is expected to continue as staff are hired.
-OPRYD launched the Park Steward program on July 4th weekend.
+OPRYD launched the Park Steward program on July 4 weekend.
 Working Friday - Sunday, Stewards visit a variety of parks across the city engaging with the public, distributing educational material including "How to Enjoy the Lake" and 211 referral cards, and have Fire Extinguishers and First Aid kits on hand to respond as necessary.
 Stewards utilize mobile phone apps and geo tracking to log description, picture and exact location of park issues.
 Given the myriad of situations Stewards are likely to encounter, they received intensive, in-depth training similar to Oakland's MACRO program covering conflict resolution, de-escalation, and dealing with mentally ill/unsheltered populations.